How to build an IT resiliency plan for your business

 4. Respond

-When a crisis emerges, it’s crucial to revisit the plans you created—and practiced—to respond strategically.
+When a crisis emerges, revisit the plans you created—and practiced—to respond strategically.

-In the instance of a data breach, you will also need a communication plan for when the media comes calling.
-Make sure you are prepared to make a statement and plan to contact any individuals affected by the breach when needed.
+In the instance of a data breach or a prolonged outage that may impact customers, you will also need a communication plan for when the media comes calling.
+Make sure you are prepared to make a statement and plan to contact any individuals affected by the breach or outage.
+These communications should also include your board of directors, regulators, and customers.

 5. Recover

-Once you’ve created a plan and are confident it covers every contingency, the final step is to bring in an outside expert to conduct an audit of your plan.
+Once you’ve created a plan, the final step is to bring in an outside expert to conduct an audit of your plan.

 “Even if you think you did a great job, have someone conduct an audit,” says Buening.
-“It’s rare to pass an audit with flying colors, and the results will give you a lot of things to improve on.”
+“After the audit, it’s important to review the results to determine, and then implement, areas to improve on to make your organization safer.”

 Cybersecurity liability insurance can also help ensure your business survives.
 Under a cybersecurity liability policy, experts will come in to help you get your business back up and running after a technology failure or breach.